Is TBI A Disability?

-Chermol & Fishman, LLC, is a leading disability law firm where you can consult highly experienced traumatic brain injury lawyers.
-We provide extended legal assistance to our clients until they receive monetary benefits for their ailment.
-To book a free consultation session, call 1-888-774-7243.
+Chermol & Fishman, LLC, is a leading disability law firm with highly experienced traumatic brain injury (TBI) lawyers.
+We provide extensive legal assistance to our clients until they receive monetary benefits for their disabilities.
+To book a free consultation, call 1-888-774-7243.

-Being unable to pay for necessities like food and housing causes stress, can give you a lot of mental stress.
-The medical treatments needed to make disability more manageable are costly.
-Fortunately, people who have a disability that is expected to last over one year may be eligible for assistance.
+The inability to pay for necessities like food and housing causes anxiety, depression, and emotional stress.
+Medical treatment necessary to manage disabilities are costly.
+Fortunately, there is support for people who have a disability that has lasted or is expected to last over one year.

 Social security disability insurance (SSDI) benefits are available to people who have worked in the past.
-This insurance policy is funded directly through pay check deductions withheld by an employer and remitted to the federal government.
-Recipients must have a recent work history to qualify, and SSDI benefits are earned throughout their working lives.
+This federally managed insurance policy is funded directly through paycheck deductions withheld by an employer and remitted to the federal government.
+Recipients must have a sufficient work history to qualify, as SSDI credits are earned throughout their working lives.

 What is a Traumatic Brain Injury?

 Depending on the severity of the blow, TBI may be temporary.
-In the case of temporary brain injury disability, sufferers can recover through medical treatment and cognitive exercises.
-However, more serious injuries may lead to long-term brain damage.
+Victims of a temporary brain injury disability may be able to recover completely through medical treatment and cognitive exercises; however, more serious injuries may cause long-term brain damage and disability.

 Blows that result in torn brain tissue or bleeding or bruising in the brain can cause permanent symptoms.
-In extreme cases, the brain damage will eventually be fatal.
+In extreme cases, severe brain damage can eventually become fatal.

 Getting Disability for Traumatic Brain Injury

-Qualifying for TBI disability is a matter of proving that complications stemming from the injury have caused long-term disability.
-You must know that the Social Security Administration (SSA) does not have a specific TBI listing.
+Qualifying for TBI disability requires showing that the complications stemming from the injury have caused long-term disability.
+The Social Security Administration does not include TBI among its listing of qualified impairments.

-There are, however, medical conditions that are caused by or related to TBI that are listed.
+There are, however, medical conditions that are caused by or related to TBI that are among those listed.
 For example, epilepsy is a recognized disability.
 Eligibility for SSDI benefits due to epilepsy depends on the frequency and severity of seizures.

 Damage to the central nervous system may also qualify a person for SSDI benefits.
 Therefore, you may be approved for disability benefits for TBI if your central nervous system is experiencing any severely adverse symptoms.

-Complications, including difficulty speaking and the extremities’ involuntary movements, allow a person to qualify for benefits.
+Complications, including difficulty speaking or involuntary movements of the extremities allow a person to qualify for benefits.
 You will be eligible if these symptoms persist for more than three months following the injury event.
 Your medical records should demonstrate that symptoms are severe to be determined eligible to receive benefits for a traumatic brain damage disability.